Search

 That which is uncanny is most unnerving.
 It's not demonstrative enough to be out-right terrifying and yet there's an implication that something seems very wrong.
 Or perhaps it would be more accurate to say that something seems very 'odd'.
 It's...
 Continue Reading →

-Our obsession with dreams is ancient and deep, to the point where it pushes us to internalise our fascination until our dreaming becomes part of who we are.
-The process goes full circle, and the representation of our inner machinations...
+Our obsession with dreams is ancient.
+They are like water.
+Unsurprisingly fragile and yet indescribably deep.
+Our obsession drives us.
+To internalise our fascination until dreaming becomes part of who we are.
+It all goes full circle.
+Our inner machinations,...
 Continue Reading →

 Dirty Gods: Elias Merhige and Drone Horror